joangoma/ap2-cinebus/README.md

 1. **Show billboard**: View the current billboard displaying a list of films currently being screened in cinemas.

 2. **Find film**: Search for a film in the billboard based on its title, duration, or starting time.
-This feature helps users find specific films that match their preferences.
+This feature helps users find specific films that match their preferences. **Note:** It can happen that some films durations are extremely short.
+This is a problem from the provider of the film data.

 3. **Show Buses Graph**: Explore the bus network graph of the city.
 This feature displays the available bus routes and helps users plan their journey to the cinema by public transportation.